Otherotter/Ubuntu16.04-Basic-Rootkit/README.md

                     more outside information) system may load specific modules needed for a machine at boot and then disable module loading.
 This makes the security very similar to a monolithic kernel.
 If an attacker can change the initramfs, they can change the kernel binary.

-Steps for the hello.c  kernel module.
+Steps for the hello.c  kernel module:
 Follow this source: http://tldp.org/LDP/lkmpg/2.6/html/lkmpg.html#AEN181

 	* Created hello-1.c file
 	* In the terminal type: gedit Makefile
 	* A text editor should have popped up for Makefile